Essential dimension of group schemes over a local scheme: -rational maps

 However we can define the composition of $S$-rational maps in some cases. \begin{lemm} Let $S$ be a scheme, $f:X\dashrightarrow Y$ and $g:Y\dashrightarrow Z$ two $S$-rational maps.
-In the following cases the composition $g\circ f$ exists. \begin{itemize} \item[(i)] $g$ is a morphism, \item[(ii)] $f$ is flat and locally of finite presentation, \item[(iii)] $X\to S$ has integral fibers and $f$ is $S$-dominant. \end{itemize} \end{lemm} \begin{proof} The first case is clear.
+In the following cases the composition $g\circ f$ exists. \begin{itemize} \item[(i)] $g$ is a morphism, \item[(ii)] $f$ is a flat locally of finite presentation morphism and $Y$ is locally {noetherian}, \item[(iii)] $X\to S$ has integral fibers and $f$ is $S$-dominant. \end{itemize} \end{lemm} \begin{proof} The first case is clear.
 For the other two situations take an $S$-dense $V$ of $Y$ where $g$ is defined.
 We will prove that $U:=f^{-1}(V)$ is $S$-dense in $X$ and so the composition exists.
 Clearly we can suppose that $S$ is a point.
-For (ii) we remark that since $f$ is of finite presentation then $f$ is an open map.
+For (ii) we remark that since $f$ is flat locally of finite presentation then $f$ is an open map.
 So $f(X)$ is open.
-Then it intersects $V$, which is schematically dense.
+Then it intersects~$V$, which is schematically dense.
 Therefore $f^{-1}(V)$ is non-empty.
-Now since since $f$ is flat one sees easily that $f^{-1}(V)$ is schematically dense in $X$.
+Now since $f$ is flat then $f^{-1}(V)$ is schematically dense in $X$, by \cite[Lemma 28.24.13, Tag 081H]{stacksproject}, since any open subscheme of a locally noetherian scheme is retrocompact.

 For (iii) we observe that $f^{-1}(V)$ is non-empty since $f$ is schematically dominant.
-Now $f^{-1}(V)$ is an non-empty open of $X$ then it is dense, since $X$ is irreducible.
-But then it is also schematically dense since $X$ is reduced. \end{proof} It easy to see that the composition is well defined, i.e. does not depend on the representative of $f$.
+Now if $f^{-1}(V)$ is a non-empty open set of $X$ then it is dense, since $X$ is irreducible.
+But then it is also schematically dense since $X$ is reduced. \end{proof}

+It is easy to see that the composition is well defined, i.e. does not depend on the representative of $f$.